The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 data1.tiff 100% 1324KB 1.3MB/s 00:00

 For uploading data stored on Google Drive, you have the option to use rclone to transfer data directly.
+An example of using rclone to transfer data to the landing zone is shown below:

 from the main menu of the submission portal.
-If an embargo period is being requested, please send email to bil-support@psc.edu along with the submission id and brief note.
+If an embargo period is being requested, please send an email to bil-support@psc.edu along with the submission id and brief note.

 If data validation fails, the data submitter will be notified by email.
 The submitter should address the validation issue(s) and re-submit the validation request.
 Both data and metadata need to pass the validation checks – datasets that fail the validation process are considered incomplete and will not be made publicly available.